Shape Optimization for the Mitigation of Coastal Erosion via Shallow Water Equations: Numerical Results

 In Figure \ref{fig:WorldMeshObj} we once more observe convergence of the objective function.

-In the end, we would like to point out that obtained results are only offering a simplistic analysis to protect the shore of Africa $\Ga$, that can be used as a first feasibility study.
-For a more comprehensive discussion one would need to simulate a non-flat seabed and take care on the Wetting-Drying phenomenon (cf. e.g. to \cite{Karna2011}).
-On coastal boundaries $\Ga,\Gb$ and $\Ge$ more accurate solutions would be obtained by replacing no-normal flow conditions by partially absorbing boundary conditions.
-Finally, an extension of $\Ga$ to all shores where various waves are produced with multiple obstacles placed before several shorelines, that are all restricted in the volume, could lead to more sophisticated conclusions.
+Lastly, we would like to point out that the obtained results are only offering a simplistic analysis to protect the shore of Africa $\Ga$, that can be used as a first feasibility study.
+For a more comprehensive discussion one would need to adapt the model to non-shallow flows, simulate a non-flat seabed and take care on the wetting-drying phenomenon (cf. e.g. to \cite{Karna2011}).
+On coastal boundaries $\Ga,\Gb$ and $\Ge$ more accurate solutions would be obtained by replacing rigid boundary conditions by partially absorbing boundary conditions.
+Finally, an extension of $\Ga$ to all shores where various waves are produced with multiple obstacles placed before several shorelines, that are all restricted in volume, could lead to more sophisticated conclusions.